 What you wear to dig clams depends on the current weather conditions on the beach, which can transform within minutes.
 Gear from head to toe can include hats (waterproof, warm), scarves (wrapped to not dangle), coats, jackets, parkas, hoodies (and sometimes just a t-shirt), gloves (waterproof, grippy, warm), jeans (cuffed, rolled), pants (durable, waterproof), hip waders, chest waders, socks (long, warm), boots (rubber, waterproof, warm), and/or shoes (durable, preferably not new).
 Red Cedar Surf, Co. and Tides by Seabrook are a few options for gear.

 The debate always ensues whether to use a shovel or cylinder clam gun to best dig clams.
 Either and both work well (although, besting competitions have broken out amongst families and friends).
-Buck’s Bikes rents/sells both shovels and clam guns, clam bags, nets, lights, and headlamps.
+Buck’s Northwest rents/sells both shovels and clam guns, clam bags, nets, lights, and headlamps.
 Buck himself offers guided clam digging experiences on Mocrocks beach below Seabrook.
 Guided digs begin 2 hours before low tide.

 To dig clams using either a shovel or cylinder clam gun, watch these videos from the WDFW, Digging Razor Clams in Washington or Digging Razor Clams with Kids in Washington.
 Buck’s Northwest website also has good information on what to look for and how to dig.